trimstray/nginx-admins-handbook/doc/HTTP_BASICS.md

 The server answers with the requested resource but also sends response headers giving information on the resource or the server itself.

-See these explanations about HTTP headers:
+See these articles about HTTP headers:

 - [HTTP headers](https://developer.mozilla.org/pl/docs/Web/HTTP/Headers)
 - [The HTTP Request Headers List](https://flaviocopes.com/http-request-headers/)